 Easy peasy!

-First, we've assigned two variables: "country" and "age," and give them an initial value to each one of them.
+First we’ve assigned two variables: “country” and “age” and give them an initial value to each one of them.
 Then we call the if statement evaluating first the country and then evaluating the age.
 Both boolean expressions need to be true to execute the code, which is the case.
-Now let's give access to people from Portugal OR Spain, who have to be older than 18 years.
+Now let’s give access to people from Portugal OR Spain and they have to be older than 18 years.
 How can we do this?

 We've just to change the if statement like so